gyrusdentatus/nym_autoinstall/README.md

 # The nym-mixnode installer for 0.10.0 testnet

+## !!!
+This installer is currently deprecated and will be most likely updated with the upcoming mainnet launch

 ##### * An ***unofficial*** **nym-mixnode** installer.

 This script installs all dependencies, downloads Nym-mixnode binaries, promts user for the input for the mixnode configuration